Artie Gaffin: Early life and career

 Artie Gaffin was born November 26, 1948, in Brooklyn, New York.
 His father Seth Gaffin was a shoe importer, and his mother Helen Barish was a housewife.

 Artie Gaffin began his Broadway career in 1986 as an assistant stage manager on Wild Honey starring Kim Cattrall.
 He quickly transitioned to become the stage manager of Three Penny Opera starring Sting in 1989.

 Other notable Broadway credits include Oh, Hello! on Broadway, the 2014 revival of Cabaret, Pacific Overtures, Nine, A Funny Thing Happened on the Way to the Forum, George Gershwin Alone, and Betrayal.
 He worked often with Stephen Sondheim, and was considered a top choice to stage manage new musicals.

 During his career as a stage manager, Artie taught at the Yale School of Drama.

-Artie was known to be a kind and generous stage manager.
-He often supplied copious amounts of snacks and beverages for company members and gave many gifts to his casts and coworkers.
-Perhaps his greatest legacy is as a mentor to dozens of younger stage managers.
+Artie was described as a kind and generous stage manager.
+He often supplied snacks and beverages for company members and gave many gifts to his casts and coworkers.
+His mentorship to dozens of younger stage managers was widely regarded as his greatest legacy.